-Once the oral fluid has been collected, it should be placed in the Buffer bottle, by holding the plastic tube and inserting the bud end of the swab into the Buffer, in the direction shown below.
+Once the oral fluid has been collected, it should be placed in the Buffer bottle (unscrew the lid first), by holding the plastic tube and inserting the bud end of the swab into the Buffer, in the direction shown below.
+Take care not to spill any buffer from the bottle.